MatsK/max7219_esp8266_msg_board/README.md

 ## Send Messages from Home assistant Dashboard Card:

-***Please Note: you'll have to use the base64 encoded as the username:password to send messages via HTTP***
+***Note: you'll have to use the base64 encoded as the username:password to send messages via HTTP***

 You should configure the following in your secrets.yaml file if you are using default credentials: